How to Dehydrate Oranges: Easy DIY Dried Orange Slices (3 Ways)

 stacked dried orange slices on a black background

 I love my air fryer!
 It’s perfect for making quick snacks and meals for my family.
-An air fryer is also perfect for dehydrating Christmas oranges.
+An air fryer is also perfect for dehydrating small batches of Christmas oranges.

 An air fryer is generally faster than other methods, but you also can’t dehydrate as many slices at one time as you can in the oven or food dehydrator.
 I like to do the smaller citrus fruits like clementines in the air fryer for that reason.